 The average American thinks both parties are too extreme.
 45 percent believe Democrats are too left-wing.
 37 percent believe Republicans are too right-wing.

 I’ve written a lot about Republican extremism over the years, most recently here.
 I doubt they find their way back to reason soon.
-I have more faith in Democrats, but then they need to defeat the fanatics in their midst.
+I have more faith in Democrats, but they need to clamp down on the fanaticism in their midst.

 Voters who pay little attention to politics may not have heard Joe Biden call for higher police spending in his State of the Union address.
 They will have heard there is a movement to “defund the police,” and they think that’s insane.